nicc777/exploring-aws-kinesis/labs/lab4-athena-query-s3-events/README.md

 ## DynamoDB

 Only Local Secondary Indexes support consistent reads.
 In the context of the application, this was important.
+As a result, I decided not to add local indexes, but to rely on primary key queries with filters, using consistent reads.